ethereum-optimism/specs/specs/interop.md

 );
 ```

+The chain id is of the local chain.

 The `messageHash` and chain id uniquely identify the existence of an initiating message and SHOULD
 be used by a block builder to ensure the existence of the initiating message when verifying the relaying
 transaction. `messageHash` SHOULD be `indexed` to allow for easy filtering of logs.